 Backed by Science

 A study in the Journal of Alternative and Complementary Medicine found that 30 minutes of daily earthing reduced inflammation and improved sleep.
-Research from the University of California showed improved cardiovascular health and reduced stress in individuals practising regular grounding.
+Research from the University of California showed improved cardiovascular health and reduced stress in individuals practicing regular grounding.

 Real-Life Testimonial